Lucky-Tsuma/100-days-of-code-1/r1-log.md

 ### R1D5
 Practised CRUD operations on mongodb, data validation.
 Included routes as well.
 Completed an exercise on the same.
 Also restructured my code so each module handles a specific task.

+### R1D6
+Started a challenge on Frontend Mentor.
+Halfway done.